VALUE Rubric Project - 2013 UW-Madison Pilot Project

 A. The definitions of these different assessments can be found here.
 In short, a Benchmark assessment evaluates only a representative sample of student work from seniors in their last semester.
 A Value-Added assessment compares representative samples of student work from the same year that have been submitted by both first year students and graduating students in order to determine if there are student learning gains.
 This Value-Added assessment is cross-sectional rather than longitudinal in nature.

-Q. Which student work is being assessed in this study?
+Q. Which student work was assessed in this study?

-A. This year’s VALUE Rubric project will be sampling student writing samples from courses across campus that either have large numbers of First Year Students (FYR) or large number of Nearly Graduating Students (NGR).
+A. The VALUE Rubric project sampled student writing samples from courses across campus that either have large numbers of First Year Students (FYR) or large number of Nearly Graduating Students (NGR).
 In this process we sought writing samples from courses across campus that spanned the Colleges of Engineering, Agriculture & Life Sciences, and Letters & Sciences as well as the Schools of Business, Nursing, Journalism & Mass Communications, Education, and Human Ecology.
-Within this group, we have obtained student writing samples that met the requirements of this study, which are listed above.

-This section contains a number of documents about assessment, rubrics, and inter-rater reliability that provide context and background information for those who will be raters for this project.
+This section contains a number of documents about assessment, rubrics, and inter-rater reliability that provide context and background information provided to faculty scorers.

 1. What is a Rubric? by Merilee Griffin, appearing in Rhodes, Terrel L. (2010).
 Assessing outcomes and improving achievement: tips and tools for using rubrics.
 Washington, DC: Association of American Colleges and Universities.